uploadcare/uploadcare-wordpress/README.md

 ### Manual installation

 1. Download the [latest release][github-releases].
-The download is a ZIP archive holding the plugin together with all of its dependencies.
+The download is a ZIP archive holding the plugin.
+2. Download the [Uploadcare PHP library][github-php].
+WordPress library is build around it.
-2. Unzip the archive to your `wp-content/plugins` directory.
+3. Unzip the first archive to your `wp-content/plugins` directory.
+4. Unzip the second archive to your `wp-content/plugins/uploadcare/uploadcare-php` directory.
-3. Activate the plugin on your "Plugins" page in a WordPress admin area.
+5. Activate the plugin on your "Plugins" page in a WordPress admin area.
-4. Go to "Settings" -> "Uploadcare" and set your public and secret API.
+6. Go to "Settings" -> "Uploadcare" and set your public and secret API.
    The keys are used to identify an Uploadcare project your uploaded media will go to.
 Please note, you can use `demopublickey` and `demoprivatekey` for testing purposes.
 The keys point to the demo Uploadcare account where all the